If You Only Take One Vitamin, Take This

 Vitamin D has shown impressive results when it comes to influencing cellular health.
 It plays an important role in promoting normal cellular growth and cellular longevity.

-Over 30 years ago, it was hypothesized that was correlated to increased risk of abnormal cellular growth in the colon.[3]
+Over 30 years ago, it was hypothesized that vitamin D deficiency was correlated to increased risk of abnormal cellular growth in the colon.[3]
 Since then, dozens of studies have supported this theory.
 A 2006 review found that increasing blood levels of vitamin D to 35ng/ml reduced the risk of abnormal cellular growth in the colon by 50%![4]
 A more recent review of previous studies also showed an impressive 33% risk reduction among those with higher blood levels of vitamin D.[5]

 Investigations done by one of the most well respected vitamin D researchers, Dr. Cedric Garland of UC San Diego School of Medicine, has shown that increasing blood levels of vitamin D to somewhere between 40-50ng/ml promotes breast health and could reduce the risk of abnormal cellular growth in the breasts by 50%.[6]
 In another study, men with prostate abnormalities with lower levels of serum vitamin D compared to men with higher levels of vitamin D were almost seven times more likely to die than the men with higher blood levels of vitamin D![7]